DanShud/EEG-Mind-wandering/README.md

 - Debugging

 **Dan, Kai and Ben: 12/5 (1 hours):**
 - Examined featurized data and decided how to train the model

+**Ben: 12/6 (2 hours):**
+- Parsed data and trained initial svm model